Helpful Information if You Are Not Yet Retired

 Here are some additional things to keep in mind:

-• If there is a COLA for a given year, it will be applied to your base retirement amount, beginning with the April benefit payments.
+- If a COLA is granted for a given year, it will be applied to the portion of your monthly benefit that is COLA-eligible, beginning with April benefit payments.

 Keep this in mind when planning your retirement date!